 Simple English definitions for legal terms

-Read a random definition: property
+Read a random definition: natural object

 The Illusory Appointment Act was a law in England in 1839 that said that an appointment of property cannot be considered invalid just because it seems like it's not real.
 This means that even if it looks like someone didn't really give away their property, the law would still recognize it as a valid appointment.
 The law was later changed in 1925 as part of the Law of Property Act.